MiguelX413/ogre/README.md

-# Allium Compiler
+# Ogre Compiler

 ## Introduction

-Welcome to the Allium Compiler project!
-Allium is an innovative programming language that seamlessly integrates systems programming with advanced academic and theoretical computer science concepts.
+Welcome to the Ogre Compiler project!
+Ogre is an innovative programming language that seamlessly integrates systems programming with advanced academic and theoretical computer science concepts.
 This language is designed to offer a unique blend of features like dependent types, function currying, and functional programming, catering to both practical and theoretical applications in computer science.